 Stroke is the second most common cause of death and the most common cause of disability in adults.
-The most common type of stroke is ischemic stroke, which occurs due to a blood clot in one of the brain’s vessels.
-The project focuses on increasing the knowledge of underlying mechanisms in ischemic stroke and on factors that are important for post-stroke recovery.
-We study biomarkers, mainly protein levels in blood and genetic factors.
-The long-term goal is to contribute to the development of precision medicine in stroke, i.e. more individualized treatments and other interventions.
+The most common type of stroke is so-called ischemic stroke, which occurs due to a blood clot in one of the brain’s vessels.
+Christina Jern's research group focuses on increasing the knowledge of underlying mechanisms in stroke and on factors of importance for post-stroke recovery.
+We study so-called biomarkers and genetic factors.
+The long-term goal is to contribute to the development of precision medicine in stroke, i.e. more individualized treatments and interventions in stroke.

-Worldwide one in six people will experience a stroke during their lifetime.
+Worldwide one in four people will experience a stroke during their lifetime.
 Stroke is the second most common cause of death and the foremost cause of adult disability.
 Stroke also imposes a great societal and economic burden.
-Despite this, there are many gaps of knowledge regarding risk factors, treatment and outcome.
+Despite this, there are many gaps of knowledge regarding risk factors, treatments and outcomes.

 FIND Stroke Recovery

 Data on the time course of recovery and biomarkers after stroke are scarce, and thus we are also performing a prospective longitudinal study, The FIND Stroke Recovery Study.
 The protocol for this study includes repeated measurements of outcomes to allow for objective measurements of changes in impairments in different domains over time.
 Neurological deficits as well as cognition, depression, participation, and quality of life are monitored.
 We also biobank blood, plasma and serum samples at these set time points to enable evaluation of the time course of blood biomarkers (e.g. protein and RNA) in relation to the time course of recovery.